Gustave Tridon: The Paris Commune

-Anti-Semitism
+Antisemitism

-Anti-Semitic opinions were widespread in nineteenth century Europe and can be found in the writings of many French socialists of the period.
+Antisemitic opinions were widespread in nineteenth century Europe and can be found in the writings of many French socialists of the period.
 Usually, however, these were private expressions of prejudice.
 Proudhon, for example, complained in his diaries that France was overrun with Jews and foreigners, while Blanqui, in his letters, sometimes used the term 'shylock' as a synonym for capitalist or usurer.
-However, in the late nineteenth century, some veterans of the previous revolutionary movements expressed a more vehement and public anti-Semitism, usually combined with fierce nationalism.
-This ideological mixture—nationalism, anti-Semitism and social radicalism—paved the way for the French fascist movements of the twentieth century.
-The high-water mark of this revolutionary anti-Semitism came during the Dreyfus affair of the 1890s, when some former republican revolutionaries, including some Blanquist veterans like Ernest Granger, sided with the anti-Dreyfusards.
+However, in the late nineteenth century, some veterans of the previous revolutionary movements expressed a more vehement and public antisemitism, usually combined with fierce nationalism.
+This ideological mixture—nationalism, antisemitism and social radicalism—paved the way for the French fascist movements of the twentieth century.
+The high-water mark of this revolutionary antisemitism came during the Dreyfus affair of the 1890s, when some former republican revolutionaries, including some Blanquist veterans like Ernest Granger, sided with the anti-Dreyfusards.
 These events occurred long after Tridon's death.
 Nevertheless, he had a posthumous influence on them, primarily through a manuscript he had written but not published in his lifetime: Du Molochisme Juif: Études Critiques et Philosophiques (On Jewish Molochism: Critical and Philosophical Studies.)
-This book was published in 1884, and was cited as an influence by such apostles of French anti-Semitism as Édouard Drumont.
+This book was published in 1884, and was cited as an influence by such apostles of French antisemitism as Édouard Drumont.
 In the book, Tridon proclaimed the superiority of 'Indo-Aryan' over 'Semitic' culture and traced Judaism back to the ancient worship of the god Moloch, who, he claims, demanded human sacrifice.
 Christianity and Islam, as derivatives of Judaism, are also condemned; by contrast, 'Aryan' culture and western civilization are said to have culminated in the scientific rationalism of the Enlightenment and its corresponding atheism.
 Tridon also associates Judaism with capitalism and exploitation.

 Tridon's posthumous screed thus makes for a mixed legacy.
-Writers who value his contributions to French socialism tend not to dwell on the Moloch book, while Tridon's anti-Semitism makes him one of the patron saints of far right movements that have much less use for his involvement in such organisations as the First International.
+Writers who value his contributions to French socialism tend not to dwell on the Moloch book, while Tridon's antisemitism makes him one of the patron saints of far right movements that have much less use for his involvement in such organisations as the First International.